hatemile/web-extension-hatemile-for-browser/CONTRIBUTING.md

 Before submitting a request feature check if you're using the latest version of HaTeMiLe for Browser and [ensure the feature was not already requested](https://github.com/hatemile/web-extension-hatemile-for-browser/issues).

 If you're unable to find an open issue requesting this feature, [open a new one](https://github.com/hatemile/web-extension-hatemile-for-browser/issues/new).

-## Translating

-[To translate the HaTeMiLe you must access our project in Zanata](https://translate.zanata.org/project/view/hatemile), you will need a account to translate.

 ## Code contribution